Viktor1722/Docusaurus-Portfolio/docs/Research Report/1st Research Phase/AB Testing.md

 ## Introduction

-For my project, I ran an A/B test to compare the performance of Dall-e2 and Stable Diffusion AI picture generation tools.
-The purpose of this test was to evaluate these two top models' functionality, output quality, and user experience.
+I ran an A/B test to compare the performance of Dall-e2 and Stable Diffusion AI picture generation tools.
+The purpose of this test was to evaluate these two top models' functionality, output quality, and user experience in order to select a model that will be integrated in Cape's Template Designer platform.

 ## Why

 Since an A/B test offers a straightforward, comparative comparison of two distinct products under comparable circumstances, I decided to conduct one.
 With the use of objective data and firsthand user experience, this approach is perfect for generating well-informed decisions that meet the project's unique needs.

 ### Sub research questions
 Are there similar products on the market?